-- The surgical implantation of a kidney from one donor to a non-identical human recipient (allograft).
+- The surgical implantation of a kidney (allograft) from one human (donor) to another human (recipient).

-- Simultaneous pancreas and kidney (SPK) transplantation has been a successful therapy for patients with end-stage kidney disease secondary to type 1 diabetes mellitus.
+- Simultaneous pancreas and kidney (SPK) transplantation has been a successful therapy for patients with end-stage kidney disease (ESKD) or advanced chronic kidney disease (CKD) secondary to type 1 diabetes mellitus.
 Other options include pancreas or islet cell transplantation before or after kidney transplantation.

-- Most patients with kidney transplantation (and all with pancreas transplantation) are allograft recipients and require lifetime immunosuppression to prevent immune-mediated graft rejection.
+- Patients with kidney transplantation and with pancreas transplantation require immunosuppression to prevent immune-mediated graft rejection.

-- Diabetes, in the context of kidney transplantation, includes both patients who have diagnosed diabetes prior to transplantation and patients who develop post-transplantation diabetes mellitus (PTDM).
+- Diabetes, in the context of kidney transplantation, includes both patients who have diagnosed with diabetes prior to transplantation and patients who develop post-transplantation diabetes mellitus (PTDM); recently replaced by the term: new-onset diabetes after transplant (NODAT).

 - Diabetes accounts for ~45% of new cases of chronic kidney disease diagnosed each year.